$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Joint exploration of GW Source Parameters and Lensing Template Parameters

 where $d_x(f)$ is the data and $S_x(f)$ is the noise power spectrum density in detector denoted by $x$.
 We sample the posteriors using nested sampling algorithm \texttt{DYNESTY} \citep{Speagle_2020}.
 The corner plot consisting of the parameters is shown in figure \ref{fig:param_estim}.

-The figure \ref{fig:param_estim} shows the joint parameters of the source and the lens estimated from the data (i) when there is a microlensed GW signal (ii) when there is no microlensed GW signal.
+The figure \ref{fig:param_estim} shows the distribution of parameters of the source and the lensing estimated from the data (i) when there is a WO microlensed GW signal (ii) when there is no WO microlensed GW signal.
 The figure has many different aspects to discuss.
-Firstly, when the microlensing was present in the data, we note that all the parameters are close to well constrained around their injected values, as compared to the other case when the data did not contain a microlensed GW.
-In the scenario without microlensing, $k$ value inclined towards zero, $b$ also has a median less than 0.1 and $f_0$ has peaked around 190 Hz which is higher than $f_{\rm ISCO}$ for these binaries and close to the maximum frequency of emission from this system.
-The source parameters are well constrained showing almost no deviation in the parameter distributions with microlensing hypothesis.
-The joint parameter distribution clearly indicates that there is no degeneracy among the source and lens parameters.
+Firstly, when the WO microlensing was present in the data, we note that all the parameters are close to well constrained around their injected values, as compared to the other case when the data did not contain a WO microlensed GW.
+In the scenario without WO microlensing, $k$ value inclined towards zero, $b$ also has a median less than 0.1 and $f_0$ has peaked around 190 Hz which is higher than $f_{\rm isco}$ for these binaries and close to the maximum frequency of emission from this system.
+The source parameters are well constrained showing almost no deviation in the parameter distributions with WO microlensing hypothesis.
+The joint parameter distribution clearly indicates that there is no degeneracy among the source and lensing template parameters.